MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 1. Run the cell and confirm that the times shown in the emulator update in real time.

-1. One of Xamarin Workbooks' more powerful features is the Xamarin UI Inspector, which lets you inspect values in the UI and adjust them without making permanent changes to your code.
+1. The Xamarin Workbooks app includes a UI Inspector that lets you inspect values in the UI and adjust them without making permanent changes to your code.
 To open the inspector, click **View Inspector** in the lower-left corner of the Xamarin Workbooks window.

 	![Opening the Xamarin UI Inspector](Images/xw-select-inspector.png)